octaviospain/Musicott/index.md

 ![Musicott title logo](http://imageshack.com/a/img921/1074/4WJ9yl.png)

-#
 Musicott is an application that manages and plays music files.
 Coded in Java 8 with JavaFX.
-Uses [JAudioTagger](https://bitbucket.org/ijabz/jaudiotagger "jAudioTagger") to read and write the metadata, [Json-io](https://github.com/jdereg/json-io "Json-io") for persistence, [TestFx](https://github.com/TestFX/TestFX "TestFx") for testing, and some components from [ControlsFx](https://bitbucket.org/controlsfx/controlsfx/ "ControlsFx").
+Uses [JAudioTagger](https://bitbucket.org/ijabz/jaudiotagger "jAudioTagger") to read and write the metadata, [Json-io](https://github.com/jdereg/json-io "Json-io") for persistence, [TestFx](https://github.com/TestFX/TestFX "TestFx") for testing, [Guice](https://github.com/google/guice/) for dependency injection and some components from
+[ControlsFx](https://bitbucket.org/controlsfx/controlsfx/ "ControlsFx").

 [![Musicott-video](http://imageshack.com/a/img922/6599/x91wgY.png)](https://youtu.be/HHvfC3L8A3g)